Cruise ship hit by virus to dock in Oakland, California - KVIA

 Cruise ship hit by virus to dock in Oakland, California

-SAN FRANCISCO (AP) — A cruise ship that was hit by the new coronavirus is headed to the port of Oakland, California, the captain told passengers Saturday night.
+SAN FRANCISCO (AP) — A cruise ship hit by the new coronavirus is headed to the port of Oakland, California, the captain told passengers, though they were destined to stay aboard the ship for at least another day.

 Grand Princess Capt.
 John Smith, in a recording provided by passenger Laurie Miller of San Jose, told guests the ship will dock in Oakland.
 Princess Cruises says it’s expected to arrive on Monday.
 The ship is carrying more than 3,500 people from 54 countries.

-“An agreement has been reached to bring our ship into the port of Oakland,” he said.
-“After docking, we will then begin a disembarkation process specified by federal authorities that will take several days.
-Guests who require acute medical treatment and hospitalization will be transported to health care facilities in California.”
+“An agreement has been reached to bring our ship into the port of Oakland,” he told passengers Saturday night.
+“After docking, we will then begin a disembarkation process specified by federal authorities that will take several days.”

-After medical screening, California residents who don’t require acute medical care “will go to a federally operated isolation facility within California for testing and isolation,” Smith said.
+Smith said passengers who need medical treatment or hospitalization will go to health care facilities in California, while state residents who don’t require acute medical care “will go to a federally operated isolation facility within California for testing and isolation.”

-Meanwhile, Florida reported two coronavirus deaths — the first outside the West Coast.
-Health officials said the people in their 70s died in Santa Rosa County in Florida’s Panhandle and in the Fort Myers area after traveling overseas.
-Florida also raised the number of people who have tested positive for COVID-19 — the disease caused by the coronavirus — from four to seven.

-The U.S. death toll from the virus climbed to 16, with all but three victims in Washington state.
-The number of infections swelled to nearly 400, scattered across about half of the U.S. states.
-Pennsylvania, Indiana, Minnesota and Nebraska have reported their first cases.
+Meanwhile, the U.S. death toll from the virus climbed to 19, with all but three victims in Washington state.
+The number of infections swelled to more than 400, scattered across the U.S., as passengers aboard the ship holed up in their rooms.

-On Friday, Vice President Michael Pence spoke of plans for the people on the Grand Princess cruise ship.

-“Those that will need to be quarantined will be quarantined.
-Those who will require medical help will receive it,” Pence said.

-The ship was heading from Hawaii to San Francisco when it was held off the California coast Wednesday so 46 people with possible coronavirus symptoms could be tested.
-On Thursday, a military helicopter crew lowered test kits onto the 951-foot (290-meter) ship by rope and later flew them for analysis at a state lab.
+The ship was heading from Hawaii to San Francisco when it was held off the California coast Wednesday so people with symptoms could be tested for the virus.
+Cruise officials on Saturday disclosed more information about how they think the outbreak occurred.

-Health officials undertook the testing after reporting that a 71-year-old man who had been on a February voyage of the same ship to Mexico contracted the virus and died this week at a hospital in Placer County in Northern California.
-Others who were on that voyage also have tested positive in Northern California, Minnesota, Illinois, Hawaii, Utah and Canada.
-A “presumed positive” patient was self-isolating at home in Nevada, health officials there said.

-Health officials in Madera and Santa Cruz counties confirmed Saturday two more cases in California.
-Ventura County said Friday it had tested five residents who had been on the earlier cruise; one person was positive.
+Grant Tarling, chief medical officer for Carnival Corporation, said it’s believed a 71-year-old Northern California man who later died of the virus was probably sick when he boarded the ship for a Feb.
+11 cruise to Mexico.

+The passenger visited the medical center the day before disembarking with symptoms of respiratory illness, he said.
+Others in several states and Canada who were on that voyage also have tested positive.

 Some passengers who had been on the Mexico trip stayed aboard for the current voyage — increasing crew members’ exposure to the virus.